AllysonMcGrath/react-portfolio/README.md

 ![Site about Allyson McGrath with about me, portfolio, contact, and resume links ](./src/assets/images/reactportfoliosite.JPG)

-You can find the deployed app on Heroku [here](https://allysonmcgrath.github.io/react-portfolio/).
+You can find the deployed app [here](https://allysonmcgrath.github.io/react-portfolio/).